plyint/encpass.sh/extensions/keybase/KEYBASE.md

 You may NOT create a bucket directly using the "add" command without cloning.
 This is done to ensure that the local filesystem bucket is properly setup and tracking to the remote Keybase git repo.

 ## Questions
-If you have more questions see the help documentation by running
+If you have more questions, see the help documentation by running the usual help command
 ```
 encpass.sh ?
 ```